Jagadishpediredla/savery-/README.md

 ## 11️⃣ Errors & Edge Cases

-## 11️⃣ Errors & Edge Cases

 -   **Hydration Errors**:
     -   **Issue**: The app experienced several React hydration errors (`Error: Hydration failed because the server rendered HTML didn't match the client.`).
-    -   **Cause**: This was caused by components like the `Sidebar` that relied on the `useIsMobile` hook.
-The server, having no concept of screen size, would render a different initial HTML than the client, causing a mismatch.
+    -   **Cause**: This was caused by components that relied on client-side state or browser APIs (like `window.matchMedia`) before hydration was complete.
-    -   **Resolution**: The issue was resolved by refactoring the components to be "client-aware."
-They now render a default (desktop) state on the server and only render the mobile-specific view after the component has safely mounted on the client, thus preventing the mismatch.
+    -   **Resolution**: Issues were resolved by refactoring components to be "client-aware," ensuring they only render client-specific views after mounting, thus preventing the mismatch.
 -   **Chart Container Error**:
     -   **Issue**: Charts were throwing a `useChart must be used within a <ChartContainer />` error.
     -   **Cause**: The custom `ChartTooltip` was being used on charts that were not wrapped by the required `ChartContainer` component.
     -   **Resolution**: The charts on the Dashboard and Account pages were wrapped in a `ChartContainer` with the appropriate configuration, resolving the error.
-- **Module Not Found Error**:
-    - **Issue**: A build error occurred (`Module not found: Can't resolve '../ui/avatar'`).
-    - **Cause**: An incorrect relative path was used to import the `Avatar` component.
-    - **Resolution**: The import path was corrected to use the `@/components/ui/avatar` alias.
 - **Map Initialization Errors**:
-    - **Issue**: The map components (both Leaflet and OpenLayers) were throwing initialization and "window not defined" errors.
+    - **Issue**: The map components were throwing initialization and "window not defined" errors.
     - **Cause**: These libraries directly manipulate the DOM and are not compatible with Next.js's Server-Side Rendering (SSR).
     - **Resolution**: The map component is now loaded using `next/dynamic` with `ssr: false` to ensure it only renders on the client-side, completely avoiding SSR-related issues.

 ---
-## 12️⃣ Advice & Notes

 ## 12️⃣ Advice & Notes

 -   **Charting Library**: The application currently uses `recharts`, which is the default for `shadcn/ui` charts.